DanielMortenson/PredatorySwarm/README.md

 Everything you need to make an animation of predator-prey system is included here.
 Use the RunSimulation.ipynb Jupyter Notebook to make a simulation in minutes.
 Requires Python3, Scikit-Learn, Juptyer Notebook, Numpy, Matplotlib, tqdm, and ffmpeg to run.

+Code for the extended Boid's algorithm and animation function are located in functions.py

 ## Introduction

 Boid's Algorithm models the behavior of animal swarms remarkably well, in that the pulses, ripples, and seemingly coordinated movement seen in real-life bird or fish swarms are visually similar to movement seen in a boid's simulation.
 The algorithm works under the assumption that each boid (bird-oid animal) makes a decision at each time step $t$ on where to steer based only on information that is visible to the bird (within some sight radius $r_s$).
 That decision is based on three goals: